ayeshafms/IDC-Challenge/README.md

   FROM → WHERE → GROUP BY → HAVING → SELECT → ORDER BY → LIMIT

 #### DAY 5
-Aggregate functions are powerful tools that perform calculations across multiple rows and return a single value ; especially when combined with GROUP BY and HAVING clause
++ Aggregate functions are powerful tools that perform calculations across multiple rows and return a single value ; especially when combined with GROUP BY and HAVING clause

-🔍 Key Learnings:
 - Aggregate functions ignore null values except for COUNT()
 - The most commonly used SQL aggregate functions are:
   + MIN() -> smallest value